 Trucking has multiple sectors and varying types of haul.
-A lot of trucking is local, some is regional and a small percentage is long-haul.
-You should ask yourself: "Do I want to stay in the general area I live, do I want to expand regionally or do I want to be the open-road trucker who goes from Maine to California?"
+A lot of trucking is local, some is regional, and a small percentage is long-haul.
+You should ask yourself: "Do I want to stay in the general area I live in, do I want to expand regionally, or do I want to be the open-road trucker who goes from Maine to California?"

 Is it better to work for a company or be an independent driver?

 Most people start as an employee driver and get experience.
-If they like it, and have an entrepreneurial spirit and want to be their own boss, they may want to become an owner operator.
-Being an owner operator is more of an investment, because you need more money to own your own vehicle.
+If they like it, and have an entrepreneurial spirit and want to be their own boss, they may want to become an owner-operator.
+Being an owner-operator is more of an investment because you need more money to own your vehicle.
 If you like the stability of a paycheck every week, you may be more inclined to stick with a company.
-Both types are very common in the industry.
+Both types are common in the industry.

 How is the trucking industry changing?

 Businesses like Amazon or Zappos are changing the way things are done.
 They want to get the product to the customer very quickly - often the next day - so they are building more distribution centers to get products out quickly.
 This means the length of haul and the amount of driving is going down, and that can be good for drivers.